 Applications should be in writing and should indicate that the information is sought under the Freedom of Information Act.
 Please give as much detail as possible to enable the staff of the Office to identify the record.
 If you have difficulty in identifying the precise records which you require, the staff of the Office will be happy to assist you in preparing your request.

 The Office is obliged to respond to the request within 4 weeks.
+However, the Freedom of Information legislation provides for an extension of this time, if neccessary.

 There are basically two types of charges that apply under the FOI Act: